Amsterdam

 My research since 1994 has been largely into Dutch families who were established in London before the introduction of compulsory UK registration of births, marriages and deaths in 1837 and for those families that arrived from Holland soon after and before the mass immigration from Eastern Europe from 1880 onwards began.

-For anyone interested in the sociological and well as the purely genealogical I can do no better than to recommend the reader to a book based on her PhD thesis by Karina Sonnenberg-Stern entitled Emancipation and Poverty: The Ashkenzi Jews of Amsterdam 1796-1850, St Martin's Press (ISBN: 9780333985366; Publication Date: January 2000; Formats: Ebook (PDF); Publisher: Palgrave Macmillan; Series: St Antony's Series).
+For anyone interested in the sociological, as well as the purely genealogical, I can do no better than to recommend the reader to a book based on Karina Sonnenberg-Stern's PhD thesis entitled Emancipation and Poverty: The Ashkenzi Jews of Amsterdam 1796-1850, St Martin's Press (ISBN: 9780333985366; Publication Date: January 2000; Formats: Ebook (PDF); Publisher: Palgrave Macmillan; Series: St Antony's Series).

 This book is the first comprehensive study examining the impact of emancipation on the lives of Amsterdam's Jews.
 The enactment of equality in 1796 failed to provide these Jews with similar rights and opportunities as the non-Jews; two-thirds of Amsterdam's Jewish community remained poor for much of the nineteenth century.
 Even though the declaration of emancipation should have provided the Jews with legal and social equality, the Dutch authorities continued to retain their perception of the Jews as a separate and different group of predominantly uncultured paupers and never made it their priority to remove all restrictive measures.